ariatemplates/hashspace/docs/api/index.md

 Full syntax looks like this: `<#subTemplateReference param1="param1Value param2="param2Value"/>` or `<#subTemplateReference param1="param1Value param2="param2Value"> ... </#subTemplateReference>`.

 It is intended to look like a standard HTML element in use: it is an element with a name and attributes, and that can be used with or without any child elements.
+Like HTML elements, attributes values must be enclosed using either single or double quotes.

 The above means mainly two important things: